pnerg/kamon-otel-trace-exporter/README.md

 ./otel-collector.sh
 ```
 If will start the OTEL Collector, configured for port `55690` and only to log all received traces.
-The run the test application which generates one single trace
+The run the test application which generates one single trace with three spans (incoming/request and two client spans)
 ```
 sbt app/run
 ```